mehdighallam6/authguard/README.md

     | **Admin**    | admin@authguard.hello    | admin@789    |
     | **Standard** | standard@authguard.hello | standard@123 |

-    Admin: Has access to view all users' authenticators
+    Admin: Has access to view all users' authenticators.

     Standard: Can only view their own authenticators.

     You can use these credentials to log in and test different role-based access levels.